deadpixi/contracts/README.rst

 Contracts on functions consist of preconditions and postconditions.
 A precondition is declared using the `requires` decorator, and describes what must be true upon entrance to the function.
-The condition function is passed an arguments object, which as as its attributes the arguments to the decorated function:
+The condition function is passed an arguments object, which has as its attributes the arguments to the decorated function:

     >>> @require("`i` must be an integer", lambda args: isinstance(args.i, int))